 Create accounts on SEEK, LinkedIn, and CloudColleague before you start submitting applications.
 A complete profile on each platform means your information pre-fills application forms, reduces submission time, and allows recruiters to find you passively while you are actively applying.

-On SEEK, upload your resume, set your work type preferences, location, and availability, and activate your profile visibility so recruiters can find you.
-Now on LinkedIn, complete every section of your profile including your education, skills, and any volunteer or project experience, and set your Open to Work preference to the recruiter-only setting so your availability is visible to hiring professionals without being broadcast publicly.
+On SEEK, upload your resume and set your work type preferences, location, and availability.
+Additionally, activate your profile visibility so recruiters can find you.
+On LinkedIn, complete every section of your profile including education, skills, and any volunteer or project experience.
+Furthermore, set your Open to Work preference to the recruiter-only setting.
+This keeps your availability visible to hiring professionals without broadcasting it publicly.
 On CloudColleague, write a specific and professional profile description, set your availability, and indicate which types of work you are open to.

 Step 4.
 Apply Strategically, Not at Random